Frequently Asked Questions

 - Could it be a fungus?
 I've heard it said that a fungicide can prevent the damage.

 - A fungus is suspected to be involved in some way, but to what extent we do not know.
 The daylily leaf streak fungus, Aureobasidium microstictum, has been consistently found in spring sickness lesions on laboratory investigation.
 But this fungus is thought to infect the plant through a wound of some kind - perhaps this is where a pest is involved.
 We have heard of several unsuccessful attempts to prevent spring sickness with fungicides.
-Perhaps now that some gardeners are spraying their daylilies with fungicides on a regular, ongoing basis to combat the new daylily rust we will find out if these products also have an effect on spring sickness.
+Perhaps now that some gardeners are spraying their daylilies with fungicides on a regular, ongoing basis to combat daylily rust we will find out if these products also have an effect on spring sickness.
 However, the few reports that have come in so far indicate that spraying fungicides for rust has not prevented spring sickness.

 - It's often said that spring sickness is no big deal, the plants grow out of it and bloom anyway.